getreploy/docs/docs/getting-started.md

 ## Setting up a project

-Depending on what your situation looks like, there are a few options for getting started with a reploy project:
+Depending on what your situation looks like, there are a few options for getting started with a Reploy project:
-- If a reploy project has already been set up for your team (i.e if a `reploy.yml` file exists in your project's root directory), you should be good to go.
+- If a Reploy project has already been set up for your team (i.e if a `reploy.yml` file exists in your project's root directory), you should be good to go.
+Move on to the following section.
-- If you don't have a reploy project setup, and you wanna get a quick tast of what reploy is like, use our fullstack sample app [here](https://github.com/getreploy/fullstack-sample)
+- If you don't have a Reploy project setup, and you want to get a quick taste of what Reploy is like, use our fullstack sample app here - [https://github.com/getreploy/fullstack-sample](https://github.com/getreploy/fullstack-sample)
-- If you'd like to setup your own project, you can do that [here](project-setup.md).
+- If you'd like to setup your own project, you can do that [here](project-setup).

 ## Executing Commands